GeoscienceAustralia/ga_sar_workflow/insar/docs/DatabaseIndexing.md

     --log-pathname /path/do/output/yaml_dir/archive_202001.log
 ```

-It takes 1-2 hours for ~5 years of Sentinel-1 acquisitions.
+This can take anywhere from a few minutes for just a couple of scenes, up to many hours for hundreds of scenes (eg: years of S1 data).

 #### Database Creation